gregsmi/seqr-deploy/README.md

 1. Run `terraform destroy`.
 This must be run from the terraform directory.

+1. After this operation completes, using either `az cli` or the Azure portal delete the resource group `$(DEPLOYMENT_NAME)-rg` and the storage account contained within.

-1. Remove the environment named `env-$(DEPLOYMENT_NAME)`.
+1. Remove the GitHub environment named `env-$(DEPLOYMENT_NAME)`.
 Permissions to do this are restricted to the repository owner.
 If you are not the repository owner, please request that they do this for you.

 ### Troubleshooting